yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 character `W` is biased on positions password positions 4 and 5 and in overall statistics (pos 1-8).
 On contrary we cannot reject null hypothesis for character `A`.

-It would not be fair to test uniformity hypothesis as the output transformation on the password (last sprintf) has a slight bias.
+It would not be fair to test uniformity hypothesis as the output transformation on the password (last `sprintf`, step 5) has a slight bias.
+Example:

 | Char | Uniform distribution | Real distribution |
 | ---- | --------------------:| -----------------:|